-Ship hijacked off Yemen coast is owned by Lebanon company
+Brief hijacking shows return of piracy to Somalia coast

 Most Read Stories

-Somali pirates in recent weeks have hijacked at least two vessels with foreign crews in the waters off Somalia and Yemen, marking a return of the threat after five years.
+Somali pirates in recent weeks have hijacked at least two vessels with foreign crews in the waters off Somalia and Yemen.

 In March, Somali pirates hijacked a Comoros-flagged oil tanker, marking the first such seizure of a large commercial vessel since 2012.
 They later released the vessel and its Sri Lankan crew without conditions.